Last updated on March 29, 2026

 Frantic Search

-Frantic Search is a great filter spell: the number of cards in your hand doesn’t increase (in fact, it goes down by one), but you get to dig for better cards in your library, keep the best cards from your whole hand, and populate your graveyard.
+Frantic Search is a great filter spell: The number of cards in your hand goes down by one, but you get to dig for better cards in your library, keep the best cards from your whole hand, and fill your graveyard.

 And since you untap three lands, you recoup Frantic Search‘s cost, or even get ahead with effects like Baral, Chief of Compliance.